Expat Exchange

 What do expats in Uzbekistan appreciate most about the local culture?

 "Expats in Uzbekistan appreciate the country's rich cultural heritage, which is evident in its vibrant architecture, art, music, and cuisine.
 They also enjoy the hospitality of the local people, who are known for their warmth and generosity.
 Additionally, expats appreciate the country's diverse landscapes, from the snow-capped mountains of the Tien Shan to the lush Fergana Valley.
-Finally, expats enjoy the unique customs and traditions of Uzbekistan, such as the colorful Nowruz celebration and the ancient art of carpet-weaving," said one expat in Uzbekistan.
+Finally, expats enjoy the unique customs and traditions of Uzbekistan, such as the colorful Nowruz celebration and the ancient art of carpet-weaving," explained one expat living in Uzbekistan.

 What do expats find most challenging?